pnb90/HudlLoginAutomation/HudlLoginAutomation/README.md

 ### Executing program

-* To run the test automation suite locally, run the following command in your terminal:
+* To run the test automation suite locally, navigate to the HudlLoginAutomation folder and run the following command in your terminal:

 ```
-dotnet test
+dotnet test --settings .runsettings
 ```

 * Alternatively, if you have Visual Studio already installed